creditkarma/thrift-typescript/README.md

 It's just an object that knows how to read the given object from a Thrift Protocol or write the given object to a Thrift Protocol.

-The codec will always follow this naming convention, just appending 'Codec' onto the end of your struct name.
+The codec will always follow this naming convention, just appending `Codec` onto the end of your struct name.

 ## Apache Thrift